wp-plugins/sidenotes/readme.txt

 * Bug Fix: Update database structure from timestamp to datetime to correctly display date / time
 * Bug Fix: Output of side notes entries in correct order
 * Bug Fix: Output of side notes in sidenotes-rss.php - please update file in your root-directory!
+= 1.0.1 =
+* New Feature: Sidenotes RSS feed reworked to better support RSS readers (e.g. avoid HTTP 404 errors).
+Do *NOT* copy sidenotes-rss.php out of plugin-directory.
+This is not neccessary anymore.